butler54/butler54.github.io/docs/index.md

 Today I'm refining my mission at Red Hat.
 Interesting things I've been working on so far include:

 - GPUaaS infrastructures with partners
-- Digital Sovereignity including modern cloud infrastructure patterns
+- Digital Sovereignty including modern cloud infrastructure patterns
 - Enabling AI stacks in a variety of circumstances.
 - Security and Compliance in the complexity of the environments above.